 4) Enter your passcode and confirm the deletion of the profile.

 Deleting the software profile is only the first step.
 This allows you to essentially get your Apple Watch out of the beta program.
 Going forward, your Apple Watch will not receive new beta updates.

 But the waiting game is just getting started.
-In order for you to update your Apple Watch, you will have to wait for the corresponding software version to be out of beta and be officially released.
+In order for you to update your Apple Watch, you will have to wait for the corresponding or superseding software version to be out of beta and be officially released.
 At that point, you will be able to update to the public watchOS version by going into the Watch app on your iPhone and navigating to General > Software Update.